-The partnership marks a structural shift in how both sides approach security cooperation.
-For the EU, it extends the bloc's security architecture deeper into the Indo-Pacific at a moment when the transatlantic alliance faces uncertainty under President Trump's renewed tariff threats.
-For India, it offers an alternative to its traditional reliance on Russian military equipment and opens doors to joint development with European defence manufacturers.
-EU naval forces marched in India's Republic Day parade for the first time—a symbolic marker of operational ties that now include joint exercises, intelligence sharing, and counter-piracy coordination across the Indian Ocean.
-The agreements position both partners to reduce strategic dependencies amid global trade volatility.
+The EU extends its security architecture deeper into the Indo-Pacific as the transatlantic alliance faces uncertainty under President Trump's renewed tariff threats.
+For India, the partnership offers an alternative to Russian military equipment and opens joint development with European defence makers.
+EU naval forces marched in India's Republic Day parade for the first time, reflecting expanding ties (joint exercises, intelligence sharing, counter-piracy coordination across the Indian Ocean) as both partners reduce dependencies amid trade volatility.

 Images from Openverse under Creative Commons licenses.